tinacms/tina.io/content/guides/nextjs/github-open-authoring/github-forms.md

 ```

 > **How does this compare to the Tina-Git form helpers?**
 >
 > Tina-GitHub takes a different approach to editing content.
 Instead of writing locally to the filesystem via Git, the Tina-GitHub helpers source data and commit to a _Working GitHub Repository_.

-Start up the dev server, enter "Edit Mode" open the sidebar and edit the title!
+Start up the dev server, enter "Edit Mode" **open the sidebar and edit the title**!
 You've set up GitHub editing with Tina.
 If you "Save", that will commit your master branch.

-If you update and save the content changes, when you toggle edit mode you may notice a difference in the content source.
+After updating and saving content changes, if you toggle edit mode you may notice a difference in the content source.
 When you're not in edit mode, the site will reference _local content_.
 When you go into edit mode, it will reference content in the associated GitHub repository (i.e. _Working Repository_).